Getting Started with 3D Printing

 Overview of Material Options

-Here at Polymaker we currently offer dozens of material types under 3 different product families.
+Here at Polymaker, we currently offer dozens of material types under three different product families.

-Polymaker Prime Materials includes a lot of functional materials like strong PLA, ABS/ASA, TPU, and PETG.
+Polymaker Prime Materials includes a range of functional materials, such as strong PLA, ABS/ASA, TPU, and PETG.

-The Panchroma™ product family includes our wide array of amazing aesthetic colors and cool effects.
+The Panchroma™ product family features a wide array of amazing aesthetic colors and cool effects.

-And Fiberon™ is our line of fiber reinforced engineering materials.
+Fiberon™ is our line of fiber-reinforced engineering materials.

-Each of these materials offers their own use benefits, use cases, and limitations.
+Each of these materials offers its own benefits, use cases, and limitations.

 What are the Differences Between Each Material Type?